 Happy Canada Day!
-As a Canadian, I can pride in knowing that we have given our neighbour to the south high-quality beer, maple syrup, The Tragically Hip, hockey, and Ryan Reynolds.
+As a Canadian, I can take pride in knowing that we’ve given the world high-quality beer, maple syrup, The Tragically Hip, hockey, and Ryan Reynolds.
 I disavow all responsibility for Justin Bieber and Nickelback.

-Canadians have also delivered some fantastic horror films over the years.
-Thus, to celebrate this Canadian holiday, The Chopping Block features some of the best or criminally underseen horror films produced in the ‘Great White North’.
+Canadians have also delivered some fantastic horror movies over the years.
+To celebrate this Canadian holiday, The Chopping Block features some of the best, or criminally underseen, horror films produced in the ‘Great White North’.

-Put on your dancing shoes and best polyester disco suit – Canada is indeed responsible for the original Prom Night.
+Put on your dancing shoes and best polyester disco suit.
+Yes, Canada is indeed responsible for the original Prom Night.
 Aside from the film’s bizarre 5-minute disco dance interlude, Prom Night was among the better of the early 1980’s slasher film craze.
-While the killer’s appearance is fairly unremarkable, the tragic backstory that inspires their killing spree is certainly one of the more compelling in slasher film history.
-The killer also has a pretty creepy ‘killer voice’, if that’ the best expression for it.
-There are a couple of decent stalking scenes.
-Prom Night also starts ‘ Scream Queen’ Jamie Lee Curtis.
+On the one hand, the killer’s appearance is fairly unremarkable.
+But the tragic backstory that inspires their killing spree is one of the more compelling in slasher film history.
+Moreover, the killer has a pretty creepy ‘killer voice’, if that’s a thing.
+There’s also a couple of decent stalking scenes with a fair amount of stress.
+As a bonus, Prom Night also stars ‘ Scream Queen’ Jamie Lee Curtis.

 A Canadian-American co-production, starring a young Stephen Dorff, The Gate is a lean, fun, low-budget horror outing.
-Its story about two young, lonely boys who conjure a ‘gateway’ to hell with a heavy metal record and a hole in one of the boy’s backyards is a ‘good’ gateway into the horror genre for young viewers.
+It’s a rather straightforward story about two young, lonely boys who conjure a ‘gateway’ to hell with a heavy metal record and a hole in one of the boy’s backyards.
+The Gate also serves as a ‘good’ gateway into horror for young viewers.
 Contemporary audiences may see some similarities to Stranger Things, which isn’t surprising.
 When The Gate was released it drew some comparisons to Spielberg and Stephen King.
-Admittedly, the special effects are dated, but The Gate is still a fun Canadian horror film.
+Admittedly, the special effects are dated, but The Gate is still fun Canadian Horror.

 American Mary isn’t a scary movie as much as it is gory, suspenseful tour through the underworld of body modification.
 Directed by Canada’s up-and-coming auteurs, The Soska sisters, American Mary deserves mention on this list for anticipating the #MeToo movement a few years before it emerged.
-It’s story of a young woman in medical student, exploited and assaulted by a mentor, touches a nerve with its exposure of the misogyny with which women are too often confronted.
-The Soska Sisters capture their cathartic violence with flair, and Canadian horror queen Katharine Isabelle stuns as the title character.
+It’s story of a young woman in medical school, exploited and assaulted by a mentor, touches a nerve.
+In 2018, this Canadian Horror movie was calling out the misogyny with which women are too often confronted a few years before #TimesUp.
+The Soska Sisters capture their cathartic violence with flair, and Canadian Horror queen Katharine Isabelle stuns as the title character.

 Before the Saw films in the 2000’s, there was Cube.
 Several strangers wake up in an industrial cube-shaped room with no memory of how the arrived.
 Each wall, as well as the ceiling and floor, has a hatch that leads to another cube-shaped room.
 Some hatches are rigged with elaborate traps designed to kill.
 To escape what appears to a government experiment, the strangers must set aside their suspicions of one another and decipher the Cube’s puzzle.

-Back in May, I wrote a piece in The Vault about the underrated Ginger Snaps.
-Canada’s offering to the werewolf film, Ginger Snaps is a smart, relevant, and innovative horror film that is perhaps more relevant today than it was back in the early 2000’s.
+Arguably one of the best of Canadian Horror, Ginger Snaps is Canada’s contribution to the werewolf film.
+Ginger Snaps is a smart, relevant, and innovative horror film that is perhaps more relevant today than it was back in the early 2000’s.
 Performances from Katharine Isabelle and Emily Perkins as awkward, outcast sisters ground the film’s supernatural elements.
 Its feminist spin on werewolf mythology is whip-smart.
 Most importantly, Ginger Snaps is a genuinely scary film that delivers on the werewolf blood and viscera.

 Director Bob Clark doesn’t get as much credit as he deserves.
 Best known for the seasonal classic A Christmas Story and raunchy 80’s sex comedy, Porky’s, Clark’s Black Christmas arguably had nearly as much impact on the development of the slasher genre as The Texas Chainsaw Massacre and John Carpenter’s Halloween.
 Regardless of where it’s situated in horror history, there’s no denying that Black Christmas is a terrifying film.